Wildlife crossing: I-70 Vail Pass, Colorado

-I-90 Snoqualmie Pass East
+I-90 near Snoqualmie Pass

-In 2005, the Washington State Department of Transportation received approval to begin a 15 mile safety improvement project in Snoqualmie Pass along the I-90 corridor from Hyak to Easton, through the Central Cascades and Mountains to Sound Greenway National Heritage Area, including a series of wildlife crossings.
+In 2005, the Washington State Department of Transportation received approval to begin a 15 mile safety improvement project through the Snoqualmie Pass area along the Interstate 90 corridor from Hyak to Easton, through the Central Cascades and Mountains to Sound Greenway National Heritage Area, including a series of wildlife crossings.
 Wildlife habitat on either side of I-90 will be reconnected with the installation of new bridges and culverts, protecting both wildlife and the traveling public.
-The construction of the wildlife overcrossing began in 2015 and was completed in the Fall of 2019.
+The construction of the wildlife overcrossing began in 2015 and was completed in late 2019.
 Work to restore habitat on the wildlife bridge over I-90 has continued throughout 2020, with 90,000 trees and shrubs planted on the overcrossing.

 Interstate 80 in Parleys Canyon

 In 2018, the Utah Department of Transportation announced a wildlife crossing over Interstate 80 in Parleys Canyon.
 The project was completed in early 2019 and measures 350 feet long by 50 feet wide.
-On November 19, 2020, the Utah Division of Wildlife Resources released a video showing animals using the overpass.
 It is currently the only wildlife overpass in the state, though Utah has more than 50 wildlife underpasses.

 Robert L.B.
 Tobin Land Bridge

 On December 11, 2020, the Robert L.B.
 Tobin Land Bridge opened over Wurzbach Parkway in San Antonio, Texas' Phil Hardberger Park.
 The project cost $23 million and is designed for both wildlife and pedestrians.
 Construction began on November 26, 2018, originally expected to end in April 2020, and opened in December 2020.
-At 189 feet long and 150 feet wide, it is the largest wildlife bridge in the United States.
+At 189 feet long and 150 feet wide, it was the largest wildlife bridge in the United States when it was constructed.